HimRohilla/YourGuide/README.md

 ## Modules
 ### 1. User
 User module consists of all the functionalities of the user and communicates with the DB.
 It contains functions that contains all the DB communication related to the user such as create user, delete user, get details and much more.
 These functions that are in this class are called from files in _"/rest_calls/User"_.
 Here i have made some rest API calls for my project that are eventually be called from AngularJs.
-Some of the functionalities of Users are:
+Some of the functionalities of Users are:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**(i) Login<br>**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**(ii) Register<br>**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**(iii) View Places<br>**